 Driving transformational change is by far the hardest work I’ve ever done.
 It requires a great deal of planning and perseverance.

-We’ll talk about these strategies and more at our first annual Strategy and Tech Conference in Austin, TX June 10-12th.
+We’ll talk about these strategies and more at our first annual Strategy and Tech Conference, which will be all virtual in July 21-23.
 Join us to see live demos of the hottest tech in collections, as well as in-depth sessions to help you advance your collections strategy and technology.

 About the iA Innovation Council